-Then, measure about 4 inches down into each divider section to create slots.
+- Then measure about four inches down into each divider section to create slots.
 Before you cut out the entire divider section, cut out the thin slots — trust me, it’s easier this way.

-Using the slots as a guide, connect each divider section, place in your drawer, and you’re done!
+- Using the slots as a guide, connect each divider section, place it in your drawer, and you’re done!